-Thank goodness for RECARO seats.
+Thank goodness for Recaro seats.
 While they may be grippy and firm, at least they’re standard now.
 The other seat option in the GT350 felt like a sport seat covered with egg crate bed-topper foam you got at Target.
-It was spongy, and soft, and inappropriate.
-You can get along daily in a RECARO.
+It was spongy and soft, and inappropriate.
+You can get along daily in a Recaro.
 It’s not your wife’s first choice for plush and posh, but you probably don’t want her along anyway.
-The kids’ll love ‘em.
+The kids will love ‘em.
 They’re “racing seats.”
 Commute comfort is not a problem.

-If the daily grind is 30 miles of clear freeway, or just 5 miles up the street, the GT350 is superb.
-Add in a dash of “stop and go”, and problems arise.
+If the daily grind is 30 miles of a clear freeway or just 5 miles up the street, the GT350 is superb.
+Add a dash of “stop-and-go,” and problems arise.

 A GT350’s clutch is designed for hustling through gears.
 Essentially, it’s a like a light switch.
 There is a lot of travel at the bottom, a lot at the top, and a very small engagement point in the middle.
 It’s either on or off in an extremely short space.
 The first time I launched a GT350, the acceleration shoved me into the seat.
 I rebounded slightly with foot still on the clutch.
 That little bounce was enough to re-engage the clutch.
 The car bucked forward.
 I looked stupid.
 People laughed.